trueos/trueos-docs/trueos-handbook/preinstall.rst

 While most hardware "just works" with |trueos|, it is possible to run across a piece of hardware which does not.
-Since |trueos| is essentially FreeBSD, any hardware that works on FreeBSD works on |trueos|.
+Since |trueos| is essentially FreeBSD, any hardware that works on FreeBSD also works on |trueos|.
 If problems occur with a device, begin with a web search for the term "FreeBSD" plus the type and model of the hardware.
-This search shows if there is a known issue with the device.
-If there are too many search results, concentrate on the most recent ones as oftentimes hardware previously problematic has since been fixed or the missing driver will be available in an upcoming release of FreeBSD.
-If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and |trueos| users by :ref:`Reporting a bug <Report a bug>` so the issue can be addressed by the developers.
+This search shows any known issues with the device.
+If there are too many search results, concentrate on the most recent hits, as oftentimes previously problematic hardware has since been fixed or the missing driver will be available in an upcoming release of FreeBSD.
+If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and
+|trueos| users by :ref:`Reporting a bug <Report a bug>` so the issue can
+be addressed by the developers.

 The rest of this section provides an overview of the different supported hardware.

-.. index:: supported processors
+.. index:: Supported Processors
 .. _Processor:

 Processor
 ---------

-|trueos| should install on any system containing a 64-bit (also called
+|trueos| installs on any system containing a 64-bit (also called
 *amd64*) processor.
 Despite the name, a 64-bit processor does **not** need to be manufactured by AMD in order to be supported.
 The `FreeBSD Hardware Notes - amd64 <https://www.freebsd.org/releases/11.0R/hardware.html#proc-amd64>`_ lists the *amd64* processors known to work.

-.. index:: supported graphics solutions
+.. index:: Supported Graphics
 .. _Graphics:

 Graphics